Céleste Hardouin: Imprisonment

 Hardouin was incarcerated at Versailles, first in the Orangerie, then in the Chantiers prison for women and children.
 She took the initiative to teach children there, until they were separated.
 She was then transferred to the prison on the rue de Paris, where she met Louise Michel.

-She recounted her captivity and judicial investigation in an uncompromising autobiographical account, which she first published in the daily Le Rappel from 14-30 August 1876; she then published it at her own expense in 1879.
+She recounted her captivity and judicial investigation in an uncompromising autobiographical account, which she first published in the daily Le Rappel from 14 to 30 August 1876; she then published it at her own expense in 1879.

 To obtain her release, she wrote a petition, of which Louise Michel was harshly critical.
 The fourth court martial heard her case on 8 October 1871 and acquitted her on 17 October.
 She then went back to school teaching.

 Activism

 During the preparation for the workers' congress of 1876, she took part in the initiative committee of the congress.

 She was known for being one of the more audacious of the feminist teachers who wanted to rethink education.

 During a preparatory meeting on 12 August, she notably intervened to affirm that only compulsory education could solve the problem of women's work.

 On the subject of instruction, she also demanded the creation of lay vocational education.

 She also demanded that taxes not be paid by the proletariat, but by capital.

-At the congress that took place in Paris from 2-10 October, she was the delegate for the Ligue française pour l'amélioration du travail des femmes ("French league for the improvement of women's work"), of which she was the founder.
+At the congress that took place in Paris from 2–10 October, she was the delegate for the Ligue française pour l'amélioration du travail des femmes ("French league for the improvement of women's work"), of which she was the founder.